-- 1, 2.
+1, 1R.
 CLASSICAL MYTHOLOGY.-A study based primarily on Ovid's Metamorphoses (in translation) to develop in the student a thorough knowledge of classical mythology and its influence in literature.
 Elective for Sophomores.

-Twice a week.
-Credit, four semester hours. - 3, 3R.
+3, 3R.
 CLASSICAL CULTURE.-A presentation of the contributions of ancient civilization to form a cultural background for college education by familiarizing the student with their intrinsic value and their influence in moulding modern civilization.
 Elective for Sophomores.